calogica/calogica.com/_posts/2019-06-12-snowflake-pandas.md

 We could also load to and from an `external` stage, such as our own S3 bucket.
 In that case, we'd have to resort to using `boto3` or another library to upload the file to S3, rather than the `put` command.

 Lastly, we execute a simple `copy` command against our target table.
-Since we loaded our file to a table stage, no other options are necessary in this case.
+Since we've loaded our file to a table stage, no other options are necessary in this case.

 ```python
 con.execute(f"copy into {table_name}")
 ```

-Snowflake does not copy the same staged file more than once unless we truncate the table, making this process idempotent.
+Note that Snowflake does *not* copy the same staged file more than once unless we truncate the table, making this process idempotent.
 If we wanted to append multiple versions or batches of this data, we would need to change our file name accordingly before the `put` operation.

 There are many other use cases and scenarios for how to integrate Snowflake into your data science pipelines.
 Hopefully this post sparked some ideas and helps speed up your data science workflows.
 Looking forward to hearing your ideas and feedback!